-- 5. Death at Gettysburg, 1863: Paul Semmes (#GLC06823) - On the day before his death in a Virginia hospital, Confederate Brigadier General Paul Semmes, who was wounded at Gettysburg, wrote the following letter to his wife.
-His handwriting is evidence of the severity of his wounds.
-Such deathbed letters testify to Americans' yearnings to connect with loved ones as they faced their own mortality. - 6.
-Elbert Corbin, letter to Emily Corbin from Gettysburg, 1863 (#GLC03685) After three days of fierce fighting on July 1-3, 1863, nearly 40,000 battered soldiers lay scattered across the blood-soaked fields of Gettysburg, Pennsylvania.
+- 9. Elbert Corbin, letter to Emily Corbin from Gettysburg, 1863 (GLC03685) After three days of fierce fighting on July 1-3, 1863, nearly 40,000 battered soldiers lay scattered across the blood-soaked fields of Gettysburg, Pennsylvania.
 As the torrential summer rain poured down on the wounded, Private Elbert Corbin of the 1st New York Light Artillery was thrust into an unexpected role when he was ordered to remain behind and take care of his fallen comrades.
 In this rare letter, Corbin detailed the quick training that enabled him to assist his wounded compatriots.
 He also writes of helping wounded enemies: "dressed our Boys wounds then . . . assisting to cut out Balls and dress the wounded Rebels."
 He resignedly noted the paradox of having to "Help to wound & Kill men then Patch them up."
-The letter also includes a map of the scene on the battlefield.
+The letter also includes a map of the scene on the battlefield. - 10.
+Dr William H. Boyle, letter to Isaac H. McCauley lamenting the crime and destruction caused by the Battle of Gettysburg (GLC09180.02) Gettysburg's aftermath. "the rebs have stripped this valley of everything...there is not enough left for the people to live on for two weeks.
+Both railroads are destroyed.
+All the new depot buildings are down.
+Many farms are destroyed by roads over them or encampments upon them...The outrages committed on private property and on individuals have been dreadful.
+Murder rape, robbery and arson are the names by which you designate a few of their atrocities.
+Gen. Lee's orders to respect private property was laughed at by the villains that compose his army..."

-7. The Gettysburg Address, 1863 (#GLC06811)

-On November 19, 1863, four months after the Battle of Gettysburg, a ceremony was held at the site in Pennsylvania to dedicate a cemetery for the Union dead.
+- 11. The Gettysburg Address, 1863 (GLC06811) - On November 19, 1863, four months after the Battle of Gettysburg, a ceremony was held at the site in Pennsylvania to dedicate a cemetery for the Union dead.
 The battle had been a Union victory, but at great cost-about 23,000 Union casualties and 23,000 Confederate (a total of nearly 8,000 killed, 27,000 wounded, and 11,000 missing).
 At the cemetery dedication in November 1863, the day's speakers found themselves tasked with finding the right words to commemorate those who had perished in the bloodiest battle of the Civil War.
 President Lincoln had been invited to make a "few appropriate remarks" at the cemetery's consecration.
 Some 15,000 people heard his speech.
 Less than 275 words in length, Lincoln's three-minute-long Gettysburg Address defined the meaning of the Civil War.
 Drawing upon the biblical concepts of suffering, consecration, and resurrection, he described the war as a momentous chapter in the global struggle for self-government, liberty, and equality.
-In his short address, Lincoln honored the fallen dead and framed those soldiers' sacrifices and the war itself as necessary to the survival of the nation.

-8. Gen. Ulysses S. Grant on the Siege of Vicksburg, 1863 (#GLC07055)
+In his short address, Lincoln honored the fallen dead and framed those soldiers' sacrifices and the war itself as necessary to the survival of the nation. - 12.
+Gen. Ulysses S. Grant on the Siege of Vicksburg, 1863 (GLC07055)

 One of the Union's top military objectives was to gain control of the Mississippi River, and thereby split the Confederacy in two.
 General Ulysses S. Grant took up this challenge late in 1862 but was frustrated for several months by the rebel defenses of Vicksburg, Mississippi.
 In mid-April 1863, Grant undertook a series of naval and infantry maneuvers that moved more than 30,000 troops into Vicksburg's rear.
-This directive reflects Grant's genius for military strategy as well as the fortitude that led Lincoln to believe in 1864 that he had at last found a general who would not let him down.

-9. The Fort Pillow Massacre, 1864 (#GLC05080.01)
+This directive reflects Grant's genius for military strategy as well as the fortitude that led Lincoln to believe in 1864 that he had at last found a general who would not let him down. - 13.
+The Fort Pillow Massacre, 1864 (lithograph) (#GLC07727)

+Mack J. Leaming, Eyewitness account of the Fort Pillow Massacre (GLC05080.01)